cocos/cocos-docs/en/advanced-topics/jsb/swig/tutorial/index.md

 #endif
 ```

-Build and run the project
+Build and run the project, the following output can be seen.

 ```
 18:54:00 [DEBUG]: D/ JS: ==> featureObj: undefined // getFeatureObject returns undefined if USE_MY_FEATURE is disabled.